 Bill brings over 30 years’ experience leading worldwide organizations for Altera, Isola, and National Semiconductor.
 Through his role as an advisor, he instills a strong emphasis on people, process and organization development, maximizing employee engagement, and strategic alignment.
 Bill is guiding the manufacturing readiness activities for the TIMbber™ product line.

 Dylan Shah is a mechanical engineer and roboticist with over 8 years of hands-on experience in fast-paced research environments, publishing over 25 peer-reviewed publications in various fields including soft-material robotics, stretchable electronics, and agricultural robotics.
 He completed his PhD at Yale University in Mechanical Engineering and Materials Science, where he was a NASA Space Technology Research Fellow and was awarded the Henry Prentiss Becton Graduate Prize for exceptional achievement in research.
 Dylan began his research career at Iowa State University, where he completed an MS in Agricultural Engineering and BS in Mechanical Engineering.
 At Arieca, he leads research to characterize our LMEE formulations in their end use cases, including both in-package and on-package applications spanning the full range of mobile and consumer electronics markets.

-Keyton Feller is a polymer scientist and chemist specializing in thermosetting polymer networks and polymer characterization including thermogravimetric analysis (TGA) differential scanning calorimetry (DSC), dynamic mechanical analysis (DMA) and rheology.
-He holds a chemistry degree (B.Sc.) from the University of Wisconsin-Platteville performing research in small molecule synthesis of organometallic complexes.
-Keyton is currently completing his Ph.D. in Macromolecular Science and Engineering at Virginia Tech focusing on material development and modeling of vat photopolymerization high performance resins.
-Keyton severs as a polymer chemist as Arieca to develop and improve liquid metal embedded elastomers creating the next generation of thermal interface materials.
+Keyton Feller is a polymer scientist and chemist specializing in thermosetting polymer networks and polymer characterization, including thermogravimetric analysis, (TGA) differential scanning calorimetry (DSC), dynamic mechanical analysis (DMA), and rheology.
+He holds a chemistry degree (B.Sc.) from the University of Wisconsin-Platteville, performing research in small molecule synthesis of organometallic complexes.
+Keyton is currently completing his Ph.D. in Macromolecular Science and Engineering at Virginia Tech, focusing on material development and modeling of vat photopolymerization high-performance resins.
+Keyton serves as a polymer chemist at Arieca, working to improve liquid metal embedded elastomers and create the next generation of thermal interface materials.